Kartapuce/kartapuce.github.io/_vulnerabilities/web.md

 *Category:* Injection
 *Type:* **SQL / LDAP / CRLF injection**
-The attacks takes advantage of poor user-supplied data sanitizing and validation to perform undesired actions on the applications (query, input, deletion of data in databases, log files…).
+The attack takes advantage of poor user-supplied data sanitizing and validation to perform undesired actions on the applications (query, input, deletion of data in databases, log files…).

 {% include gallery id="gallery3" type="center" %}